-Rochambeau is one of 57 accredited French Schools in the US.
-Accredited schools in the United States operate under either a partnership ("Partenariat") with the AEFE for 55 of them, or under a contract ("Convention") status for 2 of them, including currently Rochambeau.
-The Board of Trustees has elected in April 2020 to transition from a “conventionnée” school to a “partner” school within the AEFE network effective at the end of the 2020-2021 school year to ensure that Rochambeau has a clear and stable path forward in these extraordinarily challenging times.
-This change will have no impact on Rochambeau’s core mission of providing an accredited multi-cultural and multi-lingual education based on the French curriculum that enables its students to understand and improve the world around them, obtain the French Baccalauréat with outstanding results, and gain admission to many of the best universities in France as well as the US, the UK, Canada and elsewhere.
+Rochambeau is one of 57 French Schools in the US that are accredited by the AEFE.
+Our partnership ("Partenariat") with the AEFE helps to support Rochambeau’s core mission of providing an accredited multi-cultural and multi-lingual education based on the French curriculum that enables its students to understand and improve the world around them, obtain the French Baccalauréat with outstanding results, and gain admission to many of the best universities in France as well as the US, the UK, Canada and elsewhere.

 Means-tested scholarships are available from the French Government to help families fund their children's tuition.
 French schoolchildren aged 3 or more enrolled on the Register of French Nationals Living Abroad and attending a French School are entitled to this financial assistance.